Tortuga (Haiti)

 Tortuga is 180 km2 in size and had a population of 25,936 at the 2003 census.
 In the 17th century, Tortuga was a major center and haven of Caribbean piracy.
-Its tourist industry and references in many works have made it one of the most recognized regions of Haiti.
+Its tourism industry and references in many works have made it one of the most recognized regions of Haiti.

 History

 The first Europeans to land on Tortuga were the Spanish in 1492 during the first voyage of Christopher Columbus into the New World.
 On December 6, 1492, three Spanish ships entered the Windward Passage that separates Cuba and Haiti.
 At sunrise, Columbus noticed an island whose contours emerged from the morning mist.
 Because the shape reminded him of a turtle's shell, he chose the name of Tortuga.

 Tortuga was originally settled by a few Spanish colonists under the Captaincy General of Santo Domingo.
 In 1625, French and English colonists from Saint Kitts arrived on the island of Tortuga after initially planning to settle on mainland Hispaniola.
-The French and English settlers were attacked in 1629 by the Spanish commanded by Don Fadrique de Toledo, who fortified the island, and expelled the French and English.
-As most of the Spanish Army left for Hispaniola to root out French colonists there, the French returned in 1630 to occupy the fort and expanded the Spanish-built fortifications.
+They were attacked in 1629 by Spanish forces commanded by Don Fadrique de Toledo, who expelled them before building a fort on the island and garrisoning it.
+As most of the garrison eventually left for Hispaniola to expel French colonists residing there, other French settlers returned in 1630, occupying and expanding the fort.

 From 1630 onward, the island of Tortuga was divided into French and English colonies, allowing buccaneers to use the island as their main base of operations.
 In 1633, the first slaves were imported from Africa to aid in the plantations.
 However, by 1635 the use of slaves had ended.
-The slaves were said to be out of control on the island, while at the same time there had been continuous disagreements and fighting between French and English colonies.
+The slaves were said to be out of control on the island, while at the same time there had been continuous disagreements and fighting between French and English colonists on Tortuga.

-In 1635, Spain recaptured Tortuga from the English and French, expelled them and left.
-As they soon returned, Spain conquered the English and French colonies for a second time, only to leave again because the island was too small to be of major importance.
-This allowed the return of both French and English pirates.
-In 1638, the Spanish returned for a third time to take the island and rid it of all French and the newly settled Dutch.
-They occupied the island, but were expelled by the French and Dutch colonists in 1640, at which time the French built Fort de Rocher in a natural harbour; the fort enabled the French to defeat a Spanish invasion force the following year.
+In 1635, the Spanish expelled the French and English colonists from Tortuga before leaving.
+As more English and French settlers soon returned, the Spanish returned to expel them again, only to leave because the island was too small to be of major importance.
+This allowed the return of both French and English colonists.
+In 1638, the Spanish returned for a third time to secure their claim to the island and expel the French and Dutch settlers on Tortuga.
+They occupied the island, but were eventually expelled by the French and Dutch colonists in 1640, at which time the French built Fort de Rocher in a natural harbour; the fort enabled the French to defeat a Spanish invasion force the following year.